Taekwondo New Zealand Kukkiwon Cup International Open 2026

 Competition is open to competitors aged 5 years and over from grade yellow belt up.

-Competition is open to all clubs in NZ and overseas regardless of affiliation.
+Competition is open to all TNZ Gold / Silver status clubs and any overseas club, regardless of affiliation.

 -